Have you been looking for a way to . . .

 If so, a Try It!
 Summer Mini-Grant may be just the thing for you.

-Details about the program can be found below, including: Eligibility Requirements, Grant Expectations, Eligible Projects/Expenses, and Selection Criteria.
-To see list of Summer 2013 mini-grant recipients, click here.
+Details about the program can be found below, including: Eligibility Requirements, Grant Expectations, Eligible Projects/Expenses, Selection Criteria, and Proposal Guidelines.
+To see list of previous mini-grant recipients, click here.

 The purpose of the Try It!
-Summer Mini-Grants is to spur thoughtful and engaged experimentation with one new pedagogical tool or strategy.
-In this way, the CTTL aims to support faculty members' development as teacher-scholars by promoting innovative thinking about and approaches to teaching, learning, and student engagement.
+Summer Mini-Grants is to spur thoughtful and engaged experimentation with one new pedagogical strategy or tool.
+In this way, the Reinert Center aims to support faculty members' development as teacher-scholars by promoting innovative thinking about and approaches to teaching, learning, and student engagement.

-Awards are available to full-time SLU faculty who hold permanent appointments in any department of the University and who will be continuing in their faculty positions for at least the academic year immediately following the grant period.
+Awards are available to full-time SLU faculty who hold permanent appointments in any department of the University and who will be continuing in their faculty positions for at least the 2014-2015 academic year.
+Faculty who were previously awarded a Try It!
+Summer Mini-Grant may apply; however, priority consideration will be given to those who have not previously received this award.

-The grant award period occurs in the summer, with the new tool or strategy being implemented in a class taught the following fall or spring semester.
-Grant purchases must be made and received by the CTTL no later than June 30 (the end of the fiscal year).
-Consultations with Reinert Center staff may continue throughout the summer and into the academic year as needed.
+The grant award period is summer 2014, with the new tool or strategy being implemented in a class taught in fall 2014 or spring 2015.
+Grant expenses must be paid and any purchases received by the Reinert Center no later than June 30, 2014 (the end of the fiscal year).
+Consultations with Reinert Center staff may continue throughout the summer and into the 2014-2015 academic year as needed.